Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Libraries/Algorithm.md

 ### binary_search

-Returns true if any element in the range [first,last] is equivalent to val, and false otherwise.
+Returns true if any element in the range [first,last] is equivalent to val, and false otherwise. and this range should be sorted.
 ```cpp
 binary_search(first,last,val)   OR  binary_search(first,last,val,pred)
 ```